syntasso/kratix-docs/docs/_partials/_generic_prereqs_guides.md

 commands on the remainder of this document assume that two environment variables are set:

-1. `PLATFORM` representing the Platform cluster Kubernetes context
+1. `PLATFORM` representing the platform cluster Kubernetes context
-2. `WORKER` representing the Worker cluster Kubernetes context
+2. `WORKER` representing the worker cluster Kubernetes context

 If you ran the quick-start script above, do: